 Three periods a week.
 Credit, three semester hours.
 Alternates with Philosophy 305.
-Not offered in 1944-1945.
+Offered in 1945-1946.

 311. BIBLE HISTORY.

 A survey of the history of Bible times designed to furnish a foundation for an intelligent appreciation of the Bible through a better understanding of the life which produced and is reflected in it.